RMK

 [matrix]

-[matrix] section defines the key matrix information of the keyboard, like number of rows, cols and keymap layers, input/output pins.
+[matrix] section defines the key matrix information of the keyboard, aka input/output pins.

 IO pins are represented with an array of string, the string value should be the GPIO peripheral name of the chip.
 For example, if you're using stm32h750xb, you can go to https://docs.embassy.dev/embassy-stm32/git/stm32h750xb/peripherals/index.html to get the valid GPIO peripheral name: